1. Extending the Life of Legacy Applications

 Server sprawl occurs when data centers keep adding servers for new applications while older ones handle smaller tasks or sit idle.
 Prior to server virtualization, IT teams frequently over-allocated resources to handle demand spikes.
 This approach resulted in wasted capacity.

-Server virtualization changes this by allowing multiple virtual servers to run on a single physical server.
+The benefit of server virtualization is how it changes this by allowing multiple virtual servers to run on a single physical server.
 By reducing hardware needs, it eliminates the necessity for over-provisioning.

 11. Eliminates Administrative Headaches